Hedonism: Modern and contemporary

 Friedrich Nietzsche (1844–1900) rejected ethical hedonism and emphasized the importance of excellence and self-overcoming instead, stating that suffering is necessary to achieve greatness rather than something to be avoided.
 An influential view about the nature of pleasure was developed by Franz Brentano (1838–1917), who dismissed the idea that pleasure is a sensation located in a specific area of the body, proposing instead that pleasure is a positive attitude that people can have toward various objects (Note: According to this view, for instance, the pleasure of reading a novel is a positive attitude toward the novel.)—a position also later defended by Roderick Chisholm (1916–1999).
 Sigmund Freud (1856–1939) developed a form of psychological hedonism in his early psychoanalytic theory.
 He stated that the pleasure principle describes how individuals seek immediate pleasure while avoiding pain whereas the reality principle represents the ability to postpone immediate gratification to avoid unpleasant long-term consequences.

 The 20th century saw various criticisms of hedonism.
 G. E. Moore (1873–1958) rejected the hedonistic idea that pleasure is the only source of intrinsic value.
 According to his axiological pluralism, there are other sources, such as beauty and knowledge, a criticism also shared by W. D. Ross (1877–1971).
 Both C. D. Broad (1887–1971) and Richard Brandt (1910–1997) held that malicious pleasures, like enjoying the suffering of others, do not have inherent value.
 Robert Nozick (1938–2002) used his thought experiment involving an experience machine capable of simulated pleasure to argue against traditional hedonism, which ignores whether there is an authentic connection between pleasure and reality.

 In response to these and similar criticisms, Fred Feldman (1941–present) has developed a modified form of hedonism.
 Drawing on Brentano's attitudinal theory of pleasure, he has defended the idea that even though pleasure is the only source of intrinsic goodness, its value must be adjusted based on whether it is appropriate or deserved.
 Peter Singer (1946–present) has expanded classical hedonism to include concerns about animal welfare.
 (Note: Singer was initially a proponent of preference utilitarianism but has shifted his position in favor of hedonistic utilitarianism.)
 He has advocated effective altruism, relying on empirical evidence and reason to prioritize actions that have the most significant positive impact.
-Inspired by the philosophy of Albert Camus (1913–1960), Michel Onfray (1959–present) has aimed to rehabilitate Epicurean hedonism in a modern form.
+Inspired by the philosophy of Albert Camus (1913–1960), Michel Onfray (born 1959) has aimed to rehabilitate Epicurean hedonism in a modern form.
 David Pearce (1959–present) has developed a transhumanist version of hedonism, arguing for the use of modern technology, ranging from genetic engineering to nanotechnology, to reduce suffering and possibly eliminate it in the future.
 The emergence of positive psychology at the turn of the 21st century has led to an increased interest in the empirical exploration of various topics of hedonism.